-A committee established to run and manage a Business Unit or group function and which is led by a member of the Executive Committee of KBC Group NV.
+A committee established to run and manage a Business Unit or a general support unit and which is led by a member of the Executive Committee of KBC Group NV.

-MRBB CVBA
+MRBB BV

-The Maatschappij voor Roerend Bezit van de Belgische Boerenbond, a co-operative limited liability company (coöperatieve vennootschap met beperkte aansprakelijkheid), with registered office at Diestsevest 32 (box 5b), 3000 Leuven (Belgium), with company number 0403 552 959.
+The Maatschappij voor Roerend Bezit van de Belgische Boerenbond, a limited liability company (besloten vennootschap), with registered office at Diestsevest 32 (box 5b), 3000 Leuven (Belgium), with company number 0403 552 959.